 Could the sun be good for your heart?

-While sunlight IS the key factor to skin cancer, the chance of death by heart disease is far more likely than the chance of death from skin cancer.
+Although sunlight is a key factor in the development of skin cancer, the chance of death due to heart disease is far more likely than the chance of death due to skin cancer.
 We need to weigh the risks and benefits of healthy sun exposure – it is not an all or nothing proposition.

 Dr. Weller studied in England, Australia, and Scotland.
 His research training was in the laboratories of Professor Victoria Kolb-Bachofen in Düsseldorf, Germany and Dr. Tim Billiar in Pittsburgh, USA.
 He wrote the textbook Clinical Dermatology in 2013 with the hopes of enthusing family doctors with the joy and challenge of diagnosing and treating skin disorders.
 His research on skin and nitric oxide has made him passionate about helping people understand the benefits of sunlight.
 In fact, one of his recent speaking engagements was titled, Soak Up the Sun and to Hell with Skin Cancer!